top of page

 * What’s mine?

-Spoiler alert: the truth is usually somewhere between what you did and what they did.
+Spoiler alert: truth is usually somewhere between what you did and what they did.
 Don't look for blame.
 But in a culture that practically hands out gaslighting licenses, you may need a wise outside voice.
 Not your “ride-or-die” friend who will co-sign all your feelings, but someone who can see the forest, the trees, and that one toxic vine you keep swinging on.
+Bluntly, the truth is found in you.

 Step 2: Own It, Don’t Wing It

 If you realize you do owe someone an apology, make it intentional.
 When you find your opportunity, it is not the time to mumble, “Sorry if you felt that way.”
 That’s not an apology.
-That’s a Hallmark card from a narcissist.
+Don't fight me on it.
+Relax and look inward.

 A genuine apology sounds like: